maptv/decalendar/docs/paper.md

 **White space**

 Use white space so that years and months do not repeat in start date as you move down the third column.
-Also, omit page numbers that are repeated from above, but do not omit any values immediately after a solid row delimiter.
+Also, omit page numbers that are repeated from above, but do not omit any values immediately after a solid year separator row delimiter.

 Omit years [and months] in final_date if they match with the years [and months] in start_date.
 This is allowed by ISO 8601 and makes the table of contents more concise, but also makes the third column variable width (13-21 characters in width).
 Any leftover space can be used for writing (rows are filled to screen width).